perseids-project/perseids_docs/nehackathon/planning.md

 1. Addressing JSON latency problems with Pleiades (so that awld.js can work without bringing down the site)
 2. Addressing problems with POSTs from Pelagios to Pleiades
 3. Exploring annotation requirements and implementations
-4. Discussion bibliography needs and solutions
+4. Discussing bibliography needs and solutions
 5. Enabling Pelatios toponym resolution as a standalone tool?
+6. Discussing identifier schemes for epigraphical texts
-6. SoSOL UI development strategies
+7. SoSOL UI development strategies
-7. ....
+8. ....

 ## Schedule/Agenda